BreicheSinal/athlink/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> An innovative platform designed for athletes to showcase their achievements, connect with coaches, clubs, and fellow athletes, and take their careers to the next level.
+> An innovative platform designed for athletes to showcase their achievements, connect with coaches, clubs, federations, and fellow athletes, and take their careers to the next level.
 >
 > AthLink enhances networking for athletes by offering features like virtual tryouts, chat messaging, and blockchain-based achievement verification, ensuring authenticity and ease of access.
-Clubs can use AI to organize and structure unorganized notes related to athletes' virtual tryouts, saving time and creating meaningful connections.
+Clubs can use AI to structure unorganized notes related to athletes' virtual tryouts, saving time and creating meaningful connections.

 ### User Stories